kkartas/APILinker/CONTRIBUTING.md

 - **Update documentation** for any changed functionality
 - **Describe your changes** in the pull request description
 - **Reference related issues** in the pull request description

+### PR checklist

+- [ ] Updates are scoped to a single topic
+- [ ] New/changed APIs have type hints and docstrings
+- [ ] Backwards compatibility considered (and documented if breaking)
+- [ ] Benchmarks added/updated if performance-sensitive

 ## Adding Features